A5hleyRich/delightful-downloads/readme.txt

 + Fixes a bug that caused the inability to add a download on the post screen.

 = 1.0 =
-Initial stable plugin release.
++ Initial stable plugin release.

 == Upgrade notice ==

-= 1.0 =
-Initial stable plugin release.